-- Argument for HAVE-GOAL approach (e.g. Krifka): DOC is good but to-variant bad if theme doesn't exist before the event and cannot move to a goal, as predicted by (10). - (17) a.
-The noise gave me a headache

-[cf. I have a headache]

-- b.
-The noise gave a headache to me - (18) a.
-Cuthbert's data gave me an idea - b.
-Cuthbert's data gave an idea to me - However, the argument has a problem because the to-variant is possible if the to-phrase is heavy, or if coming-into-existence entity is not new information in discourse, as (7) predicts. - (19) a.
-The noise gave a headache to everyone that could hear it. - b.
+- Argument for HAVE-GOAL approach (e.g. Krifka): DOC is good but to-variant bad if theme doesn't exist before the event and cannot move to a goal, as predicted by (10).
+(17) a.
+The noise gave me a headache [cf. I have a headache] - (17) a.
+The noise gave me a headacheb. \ The noise gave a headache to me - ave a headache to me - (18) a.
+Cuthbert's data gave me an ideab. \Cuthbert's data gave an idea to me - However, the argument has a problem because the to-variant is possible if the to-phrase is heavy, or if coming-into-existence entity is not new information in discourse, as (7) predicts. - (19) a.
+The noise gave a headache to everyone that could hear it.b.
 Cuthbert's data gave an idea to every linguist who hadn't fallen asleep during his talk